Small Batch Tahini Chocolate Chip Cookies, a twist from Sweet & Simple, make just 12 cookies! But you’ll want more.

 - 4 tablespoons unsalted butter softened

-- ⅓ cup tahini or natural peanut butter
+- ⅓ cup tahini, stirred well or natural peanut butter

 - ¾ cup + 2 tablespoons dark brown sugar